 Using PRo3D, a flyover rendering of the Jezero Crater landing zone on Mars was created from NASA Mars Rover imagery by Austrian visual computing experts Joanneum Research and VRVis.

 Viennese start-up Visplore enables intuitive analysis of Big Data for Industry 4.0 as well as the energy industry.

 PRo3D visualization tool from VRVis and Joanneum Research is part of current NASA Mars mission.

 Mathematician and computer scientist Dr. Katja Bühler, long-time head of the Biomedical Image Informatics research group at VRVis, takes over as scientific director of the Vienna COMET Center at the beginning of 2021.
 She succeeds TU Vienna Professor Werner Purgathofer in the position.

-The VRVis team wishes you festive holidays and a happy New Year!
+The VRVis team wishes you festive holidays and a happy and healthy New Year!